adityaladwa/android-new-stack/README.md

 * Hilt for dependency injection
 * Jetpack compose for UI
 * Use DataStore instead of shared-pref
-* Navigation component for navigation
 * [Multi module app using api impl pattern](https://speakerdeck.com/vrallev/android-at-scale-at-square)
 * Kotlin script instead of groovy
   * Use toml for versioning libraries
-* Use paging library for showing data (optional)
 * Coil for image loading
-* protobuf or graph-ql?

 Possible APIs you can use